davoodwadi/llm_exceptions/README.md

 ## Setup

-To use the package, you'll need to set the `HF_TOKEN` environment variable with your Hugging Face API token.
-This token is required to access the large language models.
+To use the package, you'll first need a Hugging Face API token.
+If you don't have a token, you can get one by signing up on [Hugging Face](https://huggingface.co/).
+The token will give you acces to the underlying LLM as an API.
 The default model is `meta-llama/Meta-Llama-3-8B-Instruct`.

+Then set the `HF_TOKEN` environment variable with your Hugging Face API token.
 You can set the environment variable in your terminal like this:

+### MacOS/Linux

 ```bash
 export HF_TOKEN='your_hugging_face_token'